 The unflappable goaltender whose spectacular saves were the bedrock of the Philadelphia Flyers' back-to-back Stanley Cup championships.

-Bernie Parent’s legacy is etched in the cold, hard silver of the Stanley Cup and the warm memories of Philadelphia’s hockey glory days.
-After early journeyman years, his career found its destiny when he returned to the Philadelphia Flyers in 1973.
-With his iconic mask and preternatural calm, Parent became the immovable object at the heart of the famously tough 'Broad Street Bullies.'
-His goaltending during the 1974 and 1975 playoff runs was nothing short of transcendent, posting shutouts at critical moments and earning the Conn Smythe Trophy as playoff MVP both years.
-His style combined flawless positioning with explosive athleticism, making the seemingly impossible save look routine.
-A career-ending eye injury cut his time on ice short, but his number was retired by the Flyers, and his name remains synonymous with goaltending excellence and the city’s first major sports championships.
+Bernie Parent won the Conn Smythe Trophy as playoff MVP in both 1974 and 1975, leading the Philadelphia Flyers to consecutive Stanley Cup championships.
+After early journeyman years, he returned to the Flyers in 1973.
+With his mask and preternatural calm, Parent became the immovable object at the heart of the 'Broad Street Bullies.'
+His goaltending combined flawless positioning with explosive athleticism, making the seemingly impossible save look routine.
+A career-ending eye injury cut his time on ice short.
+His number was retired by the Flyers, and his name remains synonymous with the city's first major sports championships.

 1928–1945